-Unlike the short bios on social media platforms like Twitter and Facebook, you’ll be able to write a mid-length bio for your portfolio.
-This is your chance to give more details about your professional background, experience, and achievements, as well as any additional information you want to cover about your current role.
+Your bio is your chance to offer details about yourself that might not fit in your resume.
+It’s where you highlight your professional and educational background, experience, and achievements, as well as any additional information you want to cover about your current role.

 Contact information and resume

 You’ll want to include contact information, like your name and professional email address, at the top of your portfolio so the hiring manager can find it easily.
 You can also include a link to your Linkedin account here, and any other professional social media accounts and/or a blog, if you want.